CipherCrypto/GLBACompliance/Docs/NIST Cybersecurity Framework/Identify/Mock-Inventory.md

   - **IAM Roles:** Defined for Admin, Developer, Auditor with least privilege access
   - **Security Features:** All data in S3 buckets encrypted at rest, CloudTrail for audit logs
   - **Comments:** Conduct a bi-annual review of all IAM roles and policies for necessary adjustments

----

-This detailed inventory provides a comprehensive overview of each asset, incorporating critical data for cybersecurity professionals and students to understand asset management's depth and scope.